-Levothyroxine Might be Ineffective for 1 in 4 Patients, Says New BOOST Thyroid Study
+Levothyroxine might be ineffective for 1 in 4 patients

 A new study from BOOST Thyroid offers a groundbreaking perspective on how the most commonly prescribed treatment for an underactive thyroid does not relieve symptoms for up to 25% of patients.

 1 in 10 patients feel symptoms worsen after taking Levothyroxine

 Fatigue is the most common symptom, affecting eight in 10 patients with no symptom improvement

 2 in 10 patients on Levothyroxine therapy report experiencing new symptoms

 Berlin, May 20 — A new study by BOOST Thyroid suggests that Levothyroxine, the most common medical treatment for an underactive thyroid and one of the top five prescribed drugs worldwide, does not help 1 in 4 patients, and can actually worsen the symptoms of this condition.